height="1" width="1" src="https://www.facebook.com/tr?id=974289589738309&ev=PageView &noscript=1"/

 How many treatments do I need?

-Our structured program includes 4 weekly treatments.
+Our structured program includes minimum 4-6 weekly treatments.

 Most clients notice improvement after their first or second session, with full results by week 4.